-"Fuss and feathers" is a near obsolete American idiom.
-The idiom originated from the nickname of a charismatic Union Army general during the American Civil War.1 Today the expression means:
+"Fuss and feathers" is a near obsolete American idiomatic expression.
+The expression originates from the nickname of Winfield Scott, a charismatic Union Army general during the American Civil War.1 The expression means:

 An extensively elaborate or pretentious display; ostentation 2

-In all honesty, I don't know anything about this Army general and this site is not a dedication to his memory.
+In all honesty, I don't know much about Winfield Scott and this site is not an hommage (although surely he deserves one).
 3

 When I lived in France and I was learning to speak French, I thought that using idiomatic expressions was a clever way to sound more fluent.
 I didn't fool anyone: people often replied, "My grand-mère" used to say that!"

-While learning new languages, I'm always fascinated by idioms, expressions of a bygone era, remnants of a disappearing oral tradition, words cloaked in centuries of cultural wisdom.
+While learning new languages, I'm always fascinated by idioms, expressions of a bygone era, remnants of a disappearing oral tradition, words cloaked in decades of cultural wisdom.

-"Fuss and Feathers" is a relatively small and obscure slice of American history; perhaps employing this disappearing idiomatic expression is my way of clutching onto some disappearing part of my own American identity.
+"Fuss and Feathers" is a relatively small and obscure slice of American history; perhaps employing this disappearing idiomatic expression is my way of clutching onto some part of my own American identity.

 Non vraiment, qu'est-ce que ça veut dire "Fuss and Feathers" ? — No really, what does "Fuss and Feathers" mean?

 The closest French translation for "fuss and feathers" is plumes et tralala.
-But there really is no exact translation for "Fuss and Feathers" and that's the beauty of it.
+But there’s really no literal translation for "Fuss and Feathers" and that's the beauty of it.

 At this very moment

 I studied design, film, animation, and video at the Rhode Island School of Design (une bonne école de beaux-arts aux Etats-Unis) from 2000 to 2002.
 I pursued media-related academic studies in New York City and Florida until I moved to France.